read

 Grass Carp among aquatic weeds

 The fisheries biologists at Pond King frequently recommend stocking Grass Carp and Tilapia to help control aquatic vegetation.
-Because these are both viable methods of biological control for aquatic vegetation, they'll keep recommending them.
-But there have been some changes at the Texas Parks and Wildlife Department that may change how you get them.
+Because these are both viable methods of biological control for aquatic vegetation, they are often the best recommendation.

 Stocking "Exotic Species" in Texas Ponds and Lakes